 He died suddenly in November 2009.
 He was 45.

 Board of Education member, former district employee, community volunteer

-For almost 25 years, Wayne Morris has given his time, talent and effort to the City School District of Albany.
+For 25 years, Wayne Morris gave his time, talent and effort to the City School District of Albany.

-Described as “selfless,” “caring” and “always accessible,” Morris retired as head custodian at Abrookin Career and Technical Center after 17 years.
+Described as “selfless,” “caring” and “always accessible,” Morris served as a member fo the district's Operations and Maintenance Department from 1985 until his retirement in 2001.
+He began his career at the former Philip Livingston Junior High School and was promoted to head custodian there in 1991.
+He also served later in his career at Albany High School's Abrookin Career and Technical Center.
 While working, he also was an active member and union delegate to the Albany Public School United Educators and a member of the statewide Safety and Health Committee of New York State United Teachers.

 Beyond his work, Morris volunteered countless hours on many district committees, including the Citizens Budget Committee, Calendar Committee, Transportation Committee and Shared Decision-Making Committee.
 He also was an original member of the Abrookin Center Advisory Board.